Missing data and bias in physics education research: A case for using multiple imputation: Results

-To compare how the bias introduced by complete-case analysis and MI could skew comparisons, in Fig.~\ref{fig:example} we compared two simulated courses that represent a plausible comparison between courses with similar performance but different grade distributions and participation rates.
+To compare how the bias introduced by complete-case analysis and MI could skew comparisons, in Fig.~\ref{fig:example} we compared two simulated courses with similar performance within each grade but different grade distributions and participation rates.
 Using the average performance model for both courses simplified comparing the results because the performance for students who earned the same grade were the same across the two courses.
-We varied the participation and grade distributions between the two courses to align with comparisons between traditional and transformed courses that occur in the PER literature (e.g., \citet{Brewe2010}.
-The two comparison courses are listed below. \begin{enumerate} \item Traditional Course \begin{enumerate} \item Average performance \item Low grade distribution \item Low participation (37\%) \end{enumerate} \item Transformed Course \begin{enumerate} \item Average performance \item High grade distribution \item High participation (81\%) \end{enumerate} \end{enumerate}
+We varied the participation and grade distributions between the two courses to align with comparisons between traditional and transformed courses that occur in the PER literature (e.g., \citet{Brewe2010}).
+The two comparison courses are listed below. \begin{enumerate} \item Traditional Course \begin{enumerate} \item Average performance within each grade \item Low grade distribution \item Low participation (37\%) \end{enumerate} \item Transformed Course \begin{enumerate} \item Average performance within each grade \item High grade distribution \item High participation (81\%) \end{enumerate} \end{enumerate}

 The true values indicated that students in the transformed course learned more conceptual knowledge on average than the students in the traditional course.
 This difference follows from the higher grade distribution in the transformed course and the same performance model in both courses.
 The larger gains in the transformed course remained when we analyzed the data with MI.
 However, complete-case analysis nearly eliminated the difference in gains on the concept inventory.
 This decrease in the difference between the courses occurred because little data was collected in the traditional courses from students with low grades and thus the analysis positively biased the gain.
 In contrast to the true results and the results after analysis with MI, the results from the complete-case analysis do not support the claim that students learned substantially more in the transformed course than in the traditional course.